 Who does the songwriting?
 Is it a collaborated effort?

 Paul: Yeah, everybody writes, and even it’s a song that one person wrote, we still put our musical fingerprints on it, and that’s nice.
-I mean in the end, it’s still going to sound like Mr. Big.
+I mean, in the end, it’s always going to sound like Mr. Big.

 Speaking of music, how would you describe Defying Gravity regarding its sound and how it relates to previous Mr. Big albums?

 Paul: I don’t know if I’ve even thought about that.
 The thing to me that is the most stable element is the members of the band.
 It’s Eric Martin’s voice, the way he sings and the quality of his voice, there’s nothing like it.
 As soon as he starts singing a song, you’re halfway there; it’s a Mr. Big song.
 And then, of course, Billy (Sheehan) is one of the most recognizable bass players in Rock, I think.
 Although he’s known for being able to play very sophisticated, complicated things, even if he plays something simple, just the tone in his hands, you can tell that’s it’s him you know that it’s him.
 I hopefully have a recognizable way of play guitar.
 Pat(Torpey), on this record, you see he has Parkinson’s disease.
 So his physical strength is much less than it was, so we used our touring drummer to come in and play the sessions.
 But Pat was still there, basically as a drum producer and just to make sure that the drums sounded like they would if Pat had played them.
 Also, Pat is an essential part of the vocal sound of Mr. Big; we always do a lot of harmonies and just a part of the decision-making process.
 During any album, there are still so many decisions to be made about not only the drums, but which songs to pick, how the arrangements should go, so I was pleased Pat could be there for that, that’s an essential part of being in the band.